 /*}}}*/

 To your StyleSheet tiddler (or create it if it doesn’t exist yet).
-Now the next time you’ll edit a tiddler you will do it using a monospaced font.
+Now, the next time you edit a tiddler, you will do it using a monospaced font.

-Few days ago I’ve decided to start logging my rowing sessions.
+A few days ago, I’ve decided to start logging my rowing sessions.
 I disliked the idea of keeping the log on paper, so I’ve looked into a computerized solution.
-I ruled out Concept2’s online log book, because I wanted something private which wouldn’t require me to register on yet another website (and sometimes internet access at my rowing club is broken).
-Soon I’ve decided to manage the log using TiddlyWiki, a client-side html+js wiki, which I wrote about in the past.
-It some nice features:
+I ruled out Concept2’s online log book because I wanted something private that wouldn’t require me to register on yet another website (and sometimes internet access at my rowing club is broken).
+Soon, I’ve decided to manage the log using TiddlyWiki, a client-side HTML+JS wiki, which I wrote about in the past.
+It has some nice features:

 2. It has built-in search features.

-3. It allows great flexibility in how to log my sessions – no predefined format which I need to struggle to fit my sessions into.
+3. It allows great flexibility in how to log my sessions – there is no predefined format that I need to struggle to fit my sessions into.

 The TiddlyWiki solution seemed great, and I’ve started using it.
-But as the title says, I merely looked over much simpler, yet as powerful, solution – a simple text file.
-Porting my rowing log to a simple, old-fashioned, text file provided me all the relevant features of TiddlyWiki, such as search, flexibility and working from usb-stick, while using less space and editable using a basic text-editor (or the powerful vim).
-Using reStructured Text, I got a nice readable journal that can be later processed into even nicer looking html files.
+But as the title says, I merely overlooked a much simpler, yet equally powerful, solution – a simple text file.
+Porting my rowing log to a simple, old-fashioned text file provided me with all the relevant features of TiddlyWiki, such as search, flexibility, and working from a USB stick, while using less space and being editable using a basic text editor (or the powerful vim).
+Using reStructured Text, I got a nice readable journal that can later be processed into even nicer-looking HTML files.

-We all want to believe that we know to match the right tool for a task.
-But maybe, because we tend to adopt newer technologies and utilities all the time (because for a lot of tasks they do provide better tools), we end up over looking simpler, “old-fashioned”, solutions.
+We all want to believe that we know how to match the right tool to a task.
+But maybe, because we tend to adopt newer technologies and utilities all the time (because for a lot of tasks they do provide better tools), we end up overlooking simpler, “old-fashioned” solutions.
 If I take a moment now to look around, I can come up with several other places where new stuff is used instead of simpler solutions.
 Take a look around you, and I’m sure that you will be able to find some too.

 RTL Tiddlers in TiddlyWiki